 Damages for retaliatory discharge may include compensatory and punitive damages, including back pay and future pay.
 See Best Formed Plastics, LLC v.
 Shoun, 51 N.E.
 3d at 353.

-If you believe you may have an Indiana retaliatory discharge – work injury claim for filing a worker’s compensation claim, contact Brian J Graber LLC, an Indiana retaliatory discharge lawyer for a free confidential consultation at (574) 203-2700 or by email.
-Click here to learn more about your rights an an Indiana employee to be free from wrongful terminations in violation of Indiana or federal law.
+If you believe you may have an Indiana retaliatory discharge – work injury claim for filing a worker’s compensation claim, contact Brian J Graber LLC, an Indiana retaliatory discharge lawyer for a free confidential consultation at (574) 366-3069 or by email.
+Click here to learn more about your rights as an Indiana employee to be free from wrongful terminations in violation of Indiana or federal law.